Catallactic/catallactic-site/docs/yellowpaper.md

 </div>

 ### 2.2.
+Types of Currencies

+* Token, can be exchanged

+* Generally Adopted, create a price system

+* Reserve Currency

+### 2.2.
 Functions of Money

 To avoid unnecesary debate, reject the term Functions because is biased to the vision of each autor and lacks a consensus.